How to shuffle a list in Python

 Creating reproducible shuffles with random.seed()

-When testing or debugging, you often need a shuffle to be predictable.
-The random.seed() function provides this control.
-Without it, each shuffle is completely different, making it hard to reproduce results.
-The code below shows this default, unpredictable behavior in action.
+For testing or debugging, you often need a shuffle to be predictable.
+By default, random.shuffle() produces a different order each time, making it hard to replicate results.
+The code below shows how running the same shuffle twice yields different outcomes.

 import random